rev-net/memo/pitch.md

 - **Standardized:** They create a familiar business interaction standard, leading to a positive feedback loop for all revnet-based projects.
 - **Interoperable:** They have the ability to relate financial outcomes between each other, encouraging more collaboration within a competative business landscape.

+Projects will choose a revnet business structure when they prefer their outcome to be oriented towards maximizing the network's self-propagation while minimizing the growth potential of any party with privileged access and exploitable liabilites.
+They'll understand their work to have value while also understanding a network's preference to work for itself once instigated.

 ### Anatomy of a Revnet

 A revnet is most simply described as a digital vending machine.
 The sequence of rules the vending machine enforces – how much things cost, how to get the money out – are set when the vending machine is created, and can't be changed after.
 Each vending machine has its own unique token that it issues when someone pays it, and only releases the revenue it has earned when its tokens are returned.
-A revnet's tokens are always backed by the underlying value of the revenue was used to issue them.
+A revnet's tokens are always backed by the underlying value of the revenue used to issue them.

 > For example, A revnet can be (1) paid in ETH (or other tokens), which (2) generates its own token at a given price, say 1 ETH buys 1,000 $REV. A revnet can (3) have a split in place that automatically sends a percentage of these new $REV to a set of pre-established entities, say 20% split so that 200 $REV go to a builder and 80% goes to the payer of the 1 ETH, which (4) stays in the vending machine.